 One of our Umbraco health check clients is Day Out With The Kids, a website that has thousands of family day out ideas in the UK, including adventure activities and attractions and has more than 26 million site visitors per year.

-Having received a copy of the site and database from the client we proceeded with our Umbraco health check which helped us generate a 26 page report.
+Having received a copy of the site and database from the client, we proceeded with our Umbraco health check which lead to us providing a comprehensive, 26-page report.

-After some more investigation using the Azure Diagnostic tools and Application Insights, we noticed a legacy issue with Umbraco Examine index configuration.
-After a quick fix and a deploy the site purrs along beautifully on 2 machines (S3 instance on Azure - 4CPU and 7GB RAM) with the processors at around 20%.
+- After more investigation using the Azure Diagnostic tools and Application Insights, we noticed a legacy issue with the Umbraco Examine index configuration.
+One quick fix and smooth deployment later...the site purrs along beautifully on two machines (S3 instance on Azure - 4CPU and 7GB RAM) with the processors at around 20%!
+Take a look...